IBM/blockchainbean2/README.md

 ![packageFile](/docs/addSmartContract.png)

  Next, we have to package the smart contract.
-Click on the *F1* button on your keyboard, which will bring up the VSCode command pallete.
+Click on the *F1* button on your keyboard, which will bring up the VSCode command palette.
 From there, navigate and click on `Package a Smart Contract Project`.
 ![packageFile](/docs/pack.png)